pjreddie/darknet/README.md

 8. Start training by using the command line: `darknet.exe detector train data/obj.data yolo-obj.cfg darknet19_448.conv.23`

 9. After training is complete - get result `yolo-obj_final.weights` from path `build\darknet\x64\backup\`

+ * After each 1000 iterations you can stop and later start training from this point.
+For example, after 2000 iterations you can stop training, and later just copy `yolo-obj_2000.weights` from `build\darknet\x64\backup\` to `build\darknet\x64\` and start training using: `darknet.exe detector train data/obj.data yolo-obj.cfg yolo-obj_2000.weights`

  * Also you can get result earlier than all 45000 iterations, for example, usually sufficient 2000 iterations for each class(object).
 I.e. for 6 classes to avoid overfitting - you can stop training after 12000 iterations and use `yolo-obj_12000.weights` to detection.